klebgenomics/Kaptive/docs/serotyping/method.md

 1. **Coverage Filter:** Any alignment covering less than 20% of the expected gene length is immediately discarded to prune noisy, spurious hits.
 2. **Primary Hit Selection:** The remaining valid alignments for a gene are ranked by their **Alignment Score ($S_{DP}$)**, with **Gene Coverage ($Cov_{gene}$)** used as a tie-breaker.
 The highest-ranking alignment is selected as the primary hit.

-> [!TIP]
+!!! tip
-> Relying on robust DP scoring for primary hit selection inherently prioritizes identical, full-length gene variants over distant homologs or fragments, ensuring the highest quality matches are carried forward into the locus scoring phase.
+    Relying on robust DP scoring for primary hit selection inherently prioritizes identical, full-length gene variants over distant homologs or fragments, ensuring the highest quality matches are carried forward into the locus scoring phase.

 ### 3. Accumulating Locus Scores